noice30sugar/moosic/README.md

 This bot responds to user commands in a Discord text channel, joining the user's voice channel and playing songs.
 The bot uses youtube-dl to search songs from YouTube, streaming the audio into the user's voice channel.
 A queue system is implemented, being able to queue multiple songs from multiple users and playing them one after another.
-The queue currently is auto-looping, meaning after a song is played, it will be re-added to the end of the queue.
+The queue currently is not auto-looping, meaning after a song is played, it will not be re-added to the end of the queue unless toggled.

 ### The following commands can be used:
 ```